 You can take money out of your account TAX-FREE as long as it’s for a qualifying medical expense.
 When getting reimbursed from an HSA, you’ll generally have to have reached your annual deductible.
 This is where an HSA becomes such a great asset though, especially if you’re young and healthy.
 If you’ve taken no reimbursements your money is growing tax-free and you’re getting a tax deduction on the money you’ve invested in the HSA.
 That money can set and grow over the years if you needing it and can eventually possibly be used in retirement to pay long-term health care expenses or supplemental costs or income in retirement.
 There’s no limit to how large the account can grow to, outside of the yearly limitations, so that makes it a great wealth building tool!
 There’s no other account like it…where you can put the money in for a tax deduction and get the money out TAX-FREE!
 Now if you choose to take the money out for some other reason you will be subject to income tax guidelines and an additional 20% tax on top of it.

 So in theory, this account could help you pay yourself as opposed to paying the insurance company and take on some extra risk.
 For example, if you contributed the max of $3,750 for two years, you’d have at least $6500 sitting in an account.
-All of the sudden a medical issue arises that costs you $5,000 and instead of dipping into your IRA early or wiping out an emergency fund you’ve been building, you have the money to cover the expense.
+All of a sudden a medical issue arises that costs you $5,000 and instead of dipping into your IRA early or wiping out an emergency fund you’ve been building, you have the money to cover the expense.
 And if you haven’t needed to touch the money over the long term, you’ll have built money up for use later on.

 If this peaked your interest, speak with a qualified tax professional and financial advisor.